Toby7658/GameOn/README.md

 ## Technologies Used
   * [HTML](https://en.wikipedia.org/wiki/HTML5) - HTML the most basic building block of the Web.
 This is the main language used to develop the site.
   * [CSS](https://en.wikipedia.org/wiki/CSS) - CSS describes how HTML elements are to be displayed on screen.
 This has been used to develop the style of the site.
-  * [Java Script](https://en.wikipedia.org/wiki/JavaScript) - JavaScript was used for to creating dynamic and interactive content of the game.
+  * [Java Script](https://en.wikipedia.org/wiki/JavaScript) - JavaScript was used for creating the dynamic and interactive content of the game.
   * [Google Fonts](https://fonts.google.com/) - Google Fonts is a directory of font families which was incorporated during the development of the site.
   * [balsamiq](https://balsamiq.com/wireframes/?gclid=CjwKCAjwi8iXBhBeEiwAKbUoferdHodwIX8rhZQq6jDFB9i1ffpeC04Iv0ROTwgZLHrOEP1rmCqzjhoCUsMQAvD_BwE) - Balsamiq was used to create a mock-up wireframe for large and small screen devices.
   * [GitHub](https://github.com/about) - Github is used to host the source code for the site.